EngineersNeedArt/Space-Tug_3DModel/README.md

 Iterations of the Vela model.
 </p>

-This is a simple model of the Vela satellite I created using the [Blender](https://www.blender.org) software.
-I have included the files I used to create the model in this repo.

-The model was created to be printed at a fairly small scale.
-It lacks detail for a larger print — was meant as a prop for my Space Tug model that I also created in Blender (the Space Tug has manipulator arms and I wanted something for them to manipulate).

-I chose the Vela satellite in part because of its size relative to the Space Tug — I didn't want the satellite to dwarf the Space Tug nor be dwarfed.
-Also, the Vela was more or less of the same era as the proposed (1970) Space Tug.

 ### Proposed Space Tug of 1970, 1971

 Wikipedia has an overview of the proposed [space tug](https://en.wikipedia.org/wiki/Space_tug).
 If you do some searching there are a few other sites that are a good deal more exhaustive in covering the space tug.
 If you dig further still there are a number of NASA documents from the early 1970's that also go into great depth on the proposed tug spacecraft including early work done by Rockwell and Boeing.